ut-vision/S2DHand_HANDS2024/README.md

 We provide several arguments for adaptation:

 `--set` indicates the data set to use, which can be set as `val` or `test`.

-Because test set annotations are not accessible, evaluation on test set is unavailable when setting `--set=test`.
+**Because test set annotations are not accessible, evaluation results will be "nan" when setting `--set=test`.
+But kindly set `--set=test` to generate predictions for the final results on set "test_HANDS2024"**

 `-trs` and `-tes`.
 They represent training and testing dataset, please set it to "ah" (assemblyhands).